MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/clientv2-admin-guide-customizations.md

 	Set-LabelPolicy -Identity Global -AdvancedSettings @{RunAuditInformationTypesDiscovery="False"}

-## Disable sending information type matches for a subset of users
+## Send information type matches

 This configuration uses a policy [advanced setting](#how-to-configure-advanced-settings-for-the-client-by-using-office-365-security--compliance-center-powershell) that you must configure by using Office 365 Security & Compliance Center PowerShell.

-When you select the checkbox for [Azure Information Protection analytics](../reports-aip.md) that enables deeper analytics into your sensitive data collects the content matches for your sensitive information types or your custom conditions, by default, this information is sent by all users, which includes service accounts that run the Azure Information Protection scanner.
-If you have some users who should not send this data, create the following advanced client setting in a label policy for these users:
+By default, the unified labeling client and the scanner from this client does not send content matches for sensitive info types to [Azure Information Protection analytics](../reports-aip.md).
+To send this additional information that enables deeper analytics into your sensitive data, create the following advanced client setting in a label policy:

 - Key: **LogMatchedContent**

-- Value: **False**
+- Value: **True**

 Example PowerShell command, where your label policy is named "Global":

-	Set-LabelPolicy -Identity Global -AdvancedSettings @{LogMatchedContent="Disable"}
+	Set-LabelPolicy -Identity Global -AdvancedSettings @{LogMatchedContent="True"}

 ## Migrate labels from Secure Islands and other labeling solutions